 Use the Kubernetes dashboard to monitor the overall status of your AKS cluster.
 See the cluster's overview blade in Azure portal for more details.
 The GitHub resources also show how to bring up the dashboard from R.

-Besides licensing, the main cost consideration is the Kubernetes cluster's compute resources.
+The main cost consideration in this architecture is the Kubernetes cluster's compute resources.
 The cluster must be large enough to handle the expected request volume at peak times, but this approach leaves resources idle at other times.
-To limit the impact of idle resources, enable the horizontal autoscaler for the cluster using the kubectl tool.
-Or use the AKS cluster autoscaler.
+To limit the impact of idle resources, enable the horizontal autoscaler for the cluster using the kubectl tool. or use the AKS cluster autoscaler.